AbdullahMalik17/Learning-TypeScript/step10-Arrays/Array.md

 If we put any other type of data , then it will give an error.
 ## Union type array.
 I we want to give thre specific type of data in array , so we use union type. to see the example of it , see example3.ts
+## Type of member of Array
+The type of member of array is equal to the type of array .
+If array has union type , then the memberhas union type.git add